-RECA considers an Education Eligibility application abandoned 180 days after payment of the $100 non-refundable application fee.
+RECA considers an Education Eligibility application abandoned if not completed within 180 days after payment of the $100 non-refundable application fee.
 RECA destroys all documentation for abandoned applications.

 RECA maintains reasonable and systematic controls, schedules, and practices for personal information retention and destruction.
 As part of RECA’s Education course enrollment process, learners are required to indicate they agree to RECA’s collection, use, and disclosure of their personal information for determining their eligibility and enrollment in any pre-licensing or post-licensing education courses, licensing, and other regulatory purposes under the Real Estate Act, in accordance with the Personal Information Protection Act (PIPA).

 Only industry professionals from certain jurisdictions are eligible for labour mobility with Alberta.
 Make sure you are eligible by reviewing the information in the drop down below.

 If you currently hold or previously held a licence in one of the below jurisdictions, you are exempt from the pre-licensing education requirements in Alberta for a comparable licence class.